 The whole country of Luxembourg measures 2,590 km² which makes it a little larger than Bangalore Urban District which measures in at 2,190 km².
-However size is not a deterrent for ambition and Luxembourg can today claim to hold the distinction of being the second largest investment fund centre in the world.
+However, size is not a deterrent for ambition and Luxembourg can today claim to hold the distinction of being the second largest investment fund center in the world.
 Funds registered in Luxembourg today manage assets close to US$ 3.5 trillion which is second only to the United States.

 These asset funds can be classified as hedge funds, private equity, venture capital and real estate funds.
 Every year more than 100 new fund initiators set up shop in Luxembourg.
-The whole industry despite it’s size employs only 15,000 people in the city.
+The whole industry despite its size employs only 15,000 people in the city.
 The top three funds operating in Luxembourg are Franklin Templeton, HSBC and Black Rock.

 - In 1962, the first investment fund was listed on the Luxembourg Stock Exchange (LuxSE).